 Here’s the blueberry pierogi recipe with step by step instructions and pictures.
 For detailed quantities, please refer to the recipe card below.
 Since the dough works best when slightly sticky, we don’t want to let it dry as we make the filling, so that will have to be the first thing we prepare.

 - Combine the blueberries, sugar and potato starch in a bowl and toss.
 Be gentle with the blueberries and try not to squash them.
 Being combined with sugar they will release some juice, but we are adding the starch to help absorb it.

 Can I use frozen blueberries?
 Yes, of course.
 Although I mostly make blueberry pierogi as an excuse to use up the blueberries I harvest in the forest, I have made pierogi with frozen blueberries.
 My recommendation would be to not thaw, but toss with sugar and starch when frozen.

-Even if sugar coating them frozen, blueberries thaw rather quickly at room temperature.
+Even if sugar-coating them frozen, blueberries thaw rather quickly at room temperature.
 Thawed blueberries will release even more juice than fresh ones do, so be very careful when filling the pierogi.
-Some juice may leak and it will just stain the edges of your pierogi purple.
+Some juice may leak and stain the edges of your pierogi purple.
 As long as you properly pinch the pierogi sealed, that’s no big deal.
 In fact, I quite like those that are slightly purple.

 How to make pierogi dough

 Pierogi dough has 2 characteristics: it is made with boiling water and it is quite hard to knead.
 But don’t worry, you don’t need to knead it when you add the hot water, so there is no burning hazard as long as you handle the kettle safely.
 Here’s how to do it: